 Liver Diseases Caused by Alcohol

-The signs of liver damage from alcohol are not always obvious until a lot of harm has been done.
-By then it is possible that a person is suffering from a liver condition.
-There are several diseases that affect this important organ and that can be caused by drinking.
+The signs of liver damage from alcohol are not always apparent until a lot of harm has been done.
+By then, a person may be suffering from a liver condition.
+Several diseases affect this vital organ, and that can be caused by drinking.

 Alcoholic Fatty Liver Disease

 Regular heavy drinking promotes the buildup of fat in liver cells.
 Possible symptoms of this include fatigue, swelling, and abdominal discomfort.
-Blood tests can show elevated enzymes characteristic of disease, but this stage is usually not dangerous.
-Fatty liver and alcohol disease is often not severe or dangerous, especially because it is reversible.
+Blood tests can show elevated enzymes characteristic of the disease, but this stage is usually not dangerous.
+Fatty liver and alcohol disease is often not severe or fatal, mainly because it is reversible.

 Stopping or reducing alcohol consumption in response to fatty liver disease can reverse the condition.
-The organ will return to normal size, typically as early as two weeks after abstinence.
+The organ will return to a standard size, typically as early as two weeks after abstinence.
 However, continuing to drink at this stage can cause the condition to worsen and may lead to hepatitis.

-Heavy and regular drinking can also lead to more serious inflammation and scarring, known as alcoholic hepatitis.
+Heavy and regular drinking can also lead to more severe inflammation and scarring, known as alcoholic hepatitis.
 Over a third of heavy drinkers will develop this condition.

-This kind of hepatitis can start out mild and with few symptoms.
+This kind of hepatitis can start mild and with few symptoms.
 It typically requires blood tests.
 Consumption of alcohol affects liver enzymes, so these tests can show elevated enzyme levels and help diagnose disease.
-At this stage the disease can still be reversed by cutting out alcohol.
+At this stage, the disease can still be reversed by cutting out alcohol.